-Ghetto Golf is one of the most popular spots in the city, known for its amazing crazy golf course it’s also home to a vibrant bar area which has a brilliant cocktail menu.
+Golf Fang is one of the most popular spots in the city, known for its amazing crazy golf course it’s also home to a vibrant bar area which has a brilliant cocktail menu.
 If you’re visiting the Baltic Triangle Ghetto Golf has to be on your list!

 Peaky Blinders Bar

 A Peaky Blinders bar can feel a bit gimmicky but this spacious, multi-level bar has a great selection of quality craft beers, real ales and spirits.
 The atmosphere here at the weekend is always lively!